code-collabo/.github/profile/README.md

 ## Hi there 👋

 [@Ifycode](https://github.com/Ifycode) welcomes you to the Code Collabo FOSS community.

-Testing profile readme works.
-Updating soon!
+Feel free to contribute to our community projects.
+Read about Code Collabo and how to start contributing to community projects from the [code-collabo documentation guide](https://code-collabo.gitbook.io/doc/).

+## Collabo projects
+### node-mongo
 ![node-mongo](https://github.com/Ifycode/Ifycode/blob/main/code-collabo/node-mongo-cli.gif?raw=true)

+### scss-helper-library

 <!--